karthiksv/esp_isca_ae/README.md

 2/A docker image can be used as a starting point, with the full setup pre-built, which avoids dependencies complications and shortens evaluation time.

-We are currently finishing this docker setup and are expecting to have it available by the first week of April.
+We are currently (as of 3/29) finishing this docker setup and are expecting to have it available by the first week of April.
 Hence, we recomend the following evaluation steps:

 a)Use a clone of the git repo to run the experimens in the anaytical_scaling and emulator directories.
 Those are pyhton-based scripts with minimal build or dependencies require.
 This reproduces the results in figures 3, 4, 6, 7, 8 and 21.